 - Think of the long game.
-Even if the influencer does not provide you with a link, do not cross them off your list.
+Even if the influencer does not provide you with an SEO backlink, do not cross them off your list.
 There is still value in connecting with them down the road.
 And there's value in social media mentions!

 - Use tools like Buzzstream to keep track of your influencer contact list.